sider/sider-docs/docs/getting-started/custom-configuration.md

 _Type:_ `string[]`

-For JVM tools such as Checkstyle or ktlint, this option allows you to load 3rd-party rules or plugins.
+For JVM tools such as Checkstyle or ktlint, this option allows you to load third-party rules or plugins.
 For example:

 ```yaml
 linter: